HiKapok/tf.fashionAI/README.md

 - Multi-scale supervision for Stacked Hourglass Models
 - Extra-regressor to refine the location of keypoints
 - Multi-crop or multi-scale ensemble for single image predictions
+- It's maybe better to put all catgories into one model rather than training separate ones (the codes supports both mode)
+- It was also reported that replacing the bilinear-upsample of CPN to deconvolution did much better

 If you find it's useful to your research or competitions, any contribution or star to this repo is welcomed.